-A. Application Process
+A. APPLICATION PROCESS

-DOE will perform an initial eligibility review of the Applicant submissions to determine whether they meet the eligibility requirements of Section III.C of the FOA.
-DOE will not review or consider noncompliant and/or nonresponsive or otherwise ineligible submissions (see Section III.D).
+DOE will perform an initial review of the Applicant submissions to determine whether they meet the compliance, eligibility, and responsiveness requirements of Section III of the FOA.
+DOE will not review or consider noncompliant, nonresponsive, and/or ineligible submissions (see Section III).